-Grocery delivery apps allow customers to purchase and receive groceries without leaving their home.
-These apps experienced huge growth during the COVID-19 pandemic.
+Grocery delivery services allow an individual to purchase and receive groceries without leaving their home.
+These services offer apps that experienced massive growth during the COVID-19 pandemic.

 Which grocery delivery app is best depends on where a person lives, which stores they tend to purchase from, and their budget.

 This article explains how grocery delivery apps work and lists some of the best apps available.
 We also provide information to help people decide whether a grocery delivery app is the right choice for them.

 Grocery delivery apps allow users to select and order groceries directly through an app.

 Most grocery delivery apps are subscription services, meaning users pay an annual or monthly fee in addition to the price of the groceries.
 Customers also have the option to tip delivery drivers.